zkural1/AllJourneys/readme.md

 * Searchbar for parks/trails
 * Use user location to find nearby parks
 * Find multiple trails within a park
-* Users can like and comment on hikes
+* Users can like and comment on trails
 :.)